Gridlastic/docker-gridc-squid/README.md

 $Env:GRIDC_ACCESS_KEY = "<your Gridlastic grid access_key>"
 $Env:GRIDC_REMOTE_PORT = 9999
 ```
-Port `9999` is just an example select any between `9000-9999` that is available.
+Port `9999` is just an example, select any port between `9000-9999` that is not in use by another tunnel or leave empty for a random port assignment.

 Start: